Jaiz Bank targets MSMEs growth via Hajj Savings – The Sun Nigeria

 From Uche Usim, Abuja

-The Jigawa State Governor, Muhammad Badaru Abubakar who has joined other governors to endorse the scheme that the programme will assist the people especially in the rural areas to embrace savings for future investments even after performing the Hajj.
+The Jigawa State Governor, Muhammad Badaru Abubakar, who has joined other governors to endorse the scheme, said that the programme would assist the people especially in the rural areas to embrace savings for future investments even after performing the Hajj.

 The governor, represented by the Permanent Secretary, Central Admin.
 George Egberasie launched the scheme in Benin where he promised that his government will support the scheme because of its potential to increase the economic fortune of depositors.